How to Lay Mexican Saltillo Tile on a Concrete Slab

 6. Finally, Seal the Saltillo tile floor.
-Once your installation is complete, cleaned, and is _thoroughly _dried, you can now apply the topcoat of the tile sealer.
+Once your installation is complete, cleaned, and is _thoroughly _dried, you can apply the tile sealer’s topcoat.
 An ideal topcoat sealer will last several years and can also be applied to the terra cotta grout lines.
 We recommend Crest or TerraNano topcoat sealer.
-Allow the terra cotta sealer to fully dry and cure.
+Allow the terra cotta sealer to dry fully and cure.
 Once cured, installation is complete.

 A few tips:

 - Save $$ and time.
 Check out Why You Should Buy & Install only Sealed Saltillo Tile.